sts10/tidy/readme.markdown

 - `tidy -t -o just_the_words.txt diceware_list.txt` If you've got [a diceware list with numbers and a tab before each word](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt), the `-t` flag will delete everything up to and including the first tab in each line ("11133	abruptly" becomes "abruptly").

 - `tidy --dice 6 -o diceware_list.txt just_words.txt` Add corresponding dice roll numbers to a list with `--dice`.
 Can accept dice sides between 2 and 9.
-Indexed starting at 1.
+Indexed starting at 1; each dice roll and word are separated by a tab.

 ## On verbs used